MadBomber/htm/docs/development/index.md

 ## About HTM Development

-HTM (Hierarchical Temporary Memory) is an open-source Ruby gem that provides intelligent memory management for LLM-based applications.
+HTM (Hierarchical Temporal Memory) is an open-source Ruby gem that provides intelligent memory management for LLM-based applications.
 The project is built with modern Ruby practices, comprehensive testing, and a focus on developer experience.

 ### Project Values